abraunegg/onedrive/README.md

   --check-for-nomount
       Check for the presence of .nosync in the syncdir root.
 If found, do not perform sync.
+  --check-for-nosync
+      Check for the presence of .nosync in each directory.
+If found, skip directory from sync.
   --confdir ARG
       Set the directory used to store the configuration files --create-directory ARG